vegaprotocol/documentation/docs/concepts/governance.md

 If a parent market is still in its proposed state, its successor market cannot be enacted, even if it passes the vote.

 Two proposals that name the same parent can be submitted and pass a governance vote.
 Whichever market clears its [opening auction](./trading-on-vega/trading-modes.md#auction-type-opening) first gets the share of the insurance pool, and the liquidity providers' equity-like share is moved to that market.
-The second market will still open for normal trading, assuming it gets out of opening auction, but it will not be considered a successor market.
+The second market will then be [rejected](./trading-on-vega/market-lifecycle.md#market-status-rejected).

 :::tip Try it out
 Vote on active proposals on the **[Vega governance dApp ↗](https://governance.fairground.wtf)**.